Freezer Burn Motorized/ Mutant Vehicle Operation Policy

 • Vehicle must have good working brakes

-• No driving under the influence of alcohol or cannabis.
+• Operators MUST be sober.
+No driving under the influence of drugs or alcohol

 • Abide by all applicable federal and Provincial laws, including all open container laws (no open containers within reach of the driver)